Business Registration & Incorporation Services in Florida

 You should consult with your local city government to determine id municipal taxes are required for your business.
 At the moment, the state of Florida does not have state or commercial taxes.

-STEP 7: Apply for the Business License or Registration and Insurance
+Step 7: Apply for the Business License or Registration and Insurance

 The Florida Department of Business and Professional Regulation (DPBR) and the Florida Department of Agriculture and Consumer Services (DACS) grant licenses or permits to businesses.
 You must keep this step-in mind when opening your company.
 The state of Florida, the federal government, your county local government, and/or your local city or municipality may regulate your business and require specific business licenses.